 - Get advice from a travel health professional.
 Four to six weeks before departure, consult a travel medicine specialist for the most up-to-date immunization, malaria recommendations, and consultation.
 They can answer your questions and prepare you for a safe and healthy trip, especially if you're heading off the beaten path.
 It's important to get your immunizations early, as some of the vaccines take time to effectively protect you.
 You also can check the travel warnings issued by the Centers for Disease Control and Prevention for each Caribbean island.

 - Protect yourself from disease-bearing insects, especially mosquitos.
 Wear protective clothing and use products containing 20-30 percent DEET, the insect repellant permethrin, and bed nets.

-- Never go barefoot, even on the beach.
+- Never go barefoot when walking, even on the beach.
 Nothing ruins an active Caribbean vacation than a nasty cut on your foot from a hidden piece of glass or sharp coral, which can easily get infected in the tropics.
-Be careful when wearing flip-flops, too -- they are the culprit for many travel-related foot injuries.
+Be careful when wearing flip-flops, too— tripping in loose flip-flops are the culprit for many travel-related foot injuries.

 - Consume only well-cooked food.
 Fruits and veggies?
 Peel it, boil it, or forget it!
 This is especially important when eating street food.

 - Pre-fill your prescriptions, since they may not be available at your destination.
 Take extra supplies in case your trip is extended.
 In some countries, counterfeit medications can be a problem.
 Carry medications in their original packaging and pack in your carry-on luggage.
 Check local regulations before you go to ensure that your prescription drugs can be legally brought into your destination country.

 - Avoid swimming in rivers, lakes, ponds, and streams.
 Well-chlorinated pools and salt water are usually considered safe, however.